Barani1985GH/pandas-challenge/README.md

 Alternatively, run PyCitySchools_starter.ipynb in visual studio to review the code and comments.
 Use Terminal to run the python file and see the results.

-Trends about the school performance:
+Report about the school performance:
 ===================================
 Open module_4_challenge_Report_Barani.docx to read the report and trends derived based on the findings about local school performance.